Gwangju Uprising: Aftermath

 Starting in 2000, the May 18 Memorial Foundation has offered an annual Gwangju Prize for Human Rights to notable defenders of human rights in memory of the massacre.

-On 25 May 2011, the documents of the Gwangju Uprising were listed on the UNESCO Memory of the World Register.
+On 25 May 2011, the documents of the Gwangju Uprising were listed on the UNESCO Memory of the World International Register.
 Following its inclusion, the Gwangju Metropolitan City government established May 18 Archives and passed the Management Act on the Archives of May 18 Gwangju Democratization Movement.
 Between 2014 and 2015, the Gwangju Metropolitan City government also re-modeled the former Gwangju Catholic center building to conserve its former state.

 Role of North Korea

 The military dictatorship then and conservative presidential administrations since have long asserted that the uprising was secretly organized by North Korean military officers and was therefore a communist-backed uprising that deserved to be put down with force.
 However, subsequent declassified U.S. diplomatic and military intelligence cables repudiated any notion of North Korean involvement.
-Communications intercepts uncovered that the North Korean leadership intended to intervene should the protests develop into a nationwide popular revolt and South Korea be engulfed in revolution, but would remain neutral otherwise.
-U.S. officials came to the conclusion that the Gwangju protests were an indigenous uprising orchestrated without any foreign involvement, but needed to be put down for domestic and international stability.
+Communications intercepts uncovered that the North Korean leadership intended only to intervene should the protests develop into a nationwide popular revolt and South Korea be engulfed in revolution, but would remain neutral otherwise.